MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-project-operations-non-stocked.md

 - The target environment must not contain any records in the **msdyn_projecttask** entity.
 - Valid Project Operations licenses must be assigned to all active users.
-- You must validate the upgrade process in at least one non-production environment that contains a representative dataset aligned with your production environment.
+- You must validate the upgrade process in at least one non-production environment that contains a representative dataset that is aligned with your production environment.
 - The target environment must be updated to Project Service Automation Update Release 37 (V3.10.58.120) or later.

 To be eligible for Phase 2 upgrade, you must meet the following criteria:

 - Valid Project Operations licenses must be assigned to all active users.
-- You must validate the upgrade process in at least one non-production environment containing a representative dataset aligned with your production environment.
+- You must validate the upgrade process in at least one non-production environment that contains a representative dataset that is aligned with your production environment.
 - The target environment must be updated to Project Service Automation Update Release 37 (V3.10.58.120) or later.
-- Environments containing tasks (msdyn_projecttask) are only supported if the total number of tasks per project is 500 or less.
+- Environments that contain tasks (msdyn_projecttask) are supported only if the total number of tasks per project is 500 or less.

 Prerequisites for Phase 3 will be updated as the general availability date approaches.

 ## Licensing

 If you have active licenses for Project Service Automation, you can install and use Project Operations, which includes all the capabilities of Project Service Automation and more.
-This allows you to test the capabilities of Project Operations in a separate environment while continuing to use Project Service Automation in production.
+You can then test the capabilities of Project Operations in a separate environment while you continue to use Project Service Automation in production.
 After your Project Service Automation licenses expire, you will have to transition to Project Operations.
 When you plan this transition, you must account for the fact that the Project Operations license doesn't include a Project Service Automation license.

 ## Testing and refactoring customizations